Aizaz-Ahmad/DIVIDITE/README.md

 <li>Now, you are good to go and explore the features 🧨</li>
 </ol>
 <br />
-<h2 style="text-align:center;">If you liked the repo then kindly support it by giving it a star ⭐!</h2>
+<h2 style="text-align:center;">If you liked the repo then Give it a star ⭐